mitsuhiko/lucumr/2011/7/19/sqlachemy-and-you.rst

 different levels of SQLAlchemy but also shows all the different ways you can configure SQLAlchemy and the ORM.

-Djang on the other hand does not have many different ways the configure the ORM.
+Django on the other hand does not have many different ways the configure the ORM.
 It comes preconfigured with the exception of some database related setting such as server name, port and a few other things.